iconheart/iconheart-templates-for-sketch/README.md

 ------------
 Installation is simple and requires two steps.

-First you have to clone (or download) templates
+First you have to clone (or download) templates.
+Copy and paste this command into the terminal, then press `Enter`

-`git clone https://github.com/iconheart/iconheart-templates-for-sketch.git ~/Library/Application Support/com.bohemiancoding.sketch3/Templates`
+`git clone https://github.com/iconheart/iconheart-templates-for-sketch.git ~/Library/Application\ Support/com.bohemiancoding.sketch3/Templates/Icon\ Heart\ Templates/`

 This command clones entire repository to `~/Library/Application Support/com.bohemiancoding.sketch3/Templates`.